 Is Peter Obi willing to go this route of fixing Nigeria’s fiscal policies to attract Foreign Direct investors or seek Foreign Portfolio investment through higher interest rates via the CBN if he wins?

 Nigeria also faces major challenges on the fiscal front as oil exports continue to underperform.
-Nigeria used to earn as much a$80 billion from crude oil exports before 2014, however, a combination of lower oil prices, and oil theft has decimated crude oil exports to an average of $42 billion annually since 2015.
+Nigeria used to earn as much as $80 billion from crude oil exports before 2014, however, a combination of lower oil prices, and oil theft has decimated crude oil exports to an average of $42 billion annually since 2015.
 Except these challenges disappear immediately after he resumes, we will continue to face fiscal challenges.
 Nigeria’s high debt situation is also a major issue with government debt servicing far outpacing revenues.

 Peter Obi also speaks to Nigeria’s galloping inflation rate, which he promises to bring down to single digits.
 How exactly?
 Nigeria’s inflation is now driven by supply-side challenges such as insecurity, infrastructure challenges, logistics, and even imported inflation.
 More recently, we have seen an increase in money supply as a major contributor to high inflation.